-A few years ago I came across a series of games which blew my mind, a series which took branching stories and multiple timelines to a whole new level, the Zero Escape games.
+A few years ago I came across a series of games that blew my mind, a series that took branching stories and multiple timelines to a whole new level, the Zero Escape games.
 Kotaro Uchikoshi had created some of the best mystery puzzle games I’d ever played, presenting you with lots of meaningful choices, time-based puzzles and an incredible story and atmosphere.
 Now, with the help of Spike Chunsoft, Uchikoshi is back with a game which, in my opinion, blows all of his previous games out of the water, AI: The Somnium Files.

 Unlike his previous work, AI: The Somnium Files is much more focused on exploration, investigation, questioning and time management, gameplay which requires the player to think about everything they’re doing and how it’ll affect the timeline your in and ultimately impact the final conclusion.
 After approximately fifty hours and a lot of scrutinous investigations, I managed to achieve the platinum with no guides or help (bar one piece of advice from my friends over at https://knoef.info) – an achievement I’m incredibly proud of and can’t wait to add to my virtual trophy cabinet.